 Since the restoration of democracy in Spain and the devolution of limited self-rule to Catalonia, the main Catalan political parties have always been supportive of efforts to consolidate democracy and to socially and economically modernize the Spanish State.
-Their involvement in Spain’s governance was evident with their support for different minority governments in Madrid, especially when faced with big challenges like the accession to the EU or the adoption of the Euro.
+Their involvement in Spain’s governance has been evidenced by their support for different minority governments in Madrid, especially when faced with big challenges like the accession to the EU or the adoption of the Euro.

 In 2009 the first symbolic vote on independence was held in the small town of Arenys de Munt.
 Hundreds of other Catalan municipalities followed suit, and Barcelona finally closed the round in 2011 with a poll that gathered 200.000 voters.
 These polls were organised by local civic associations, often with support from members of parties.
 That massive undertaking laid the grounds for the foundation of the ANC in 2012.